oculus42/short-uuid/README.md

 ```

-v2.3.1 is under 1K when compressed.
+short-uuid is under 1K when compressed.
 Using Browserify, the library and dependencies are ~3.2K.

 Please see [Revisions](revisions.md) for information on previous versions.